patchamama/PP1-Taekwondo-Migration-Guide/README.md

 - __Introduction Section__

   - The introduction briefly gives some general concepts such as the meaning of martial art and gives more information about the diverse origin of martial arts and possible causes.

-- __Contact Section__

-  - In the contact section there is a reference to the association I am part of with a small reference to the types of training they do, taken from the association's website and a contact email with postal address and a link to google maps for more detailed information.

 - __The Footer__